OpenShot/openshot-qt/doc/clips.rst

 Preset Menu
 -----------
 OpenShot has tons of great preset animations and clip properties, such as fading, sliding, zooming, etc...
 These presets can be accessed by right clicking on a clip.
+A preset sets one (or more) clip properties for the user without needing to manually set the key-frame clip properties.

 .. image:: images/clip-presets.jpg

 .. table::
-   :widths: 20
+   :widths: 20 80

    ==================  ============
-   Name                Description
+   Preset Name         Description
    ==================  ============
-   Fade                Fade in or out a clip (often easier than using a transition) Animate             Zoom and slide a clip
+   Fade                Fade the image in or out (often easier than using a transition) Animate             Zoom and slide a clip
-   Rotate              Rotate or flip a video
+   Rotate              Rotate or flip a clip
-   Layout              Make a video smaller or larger, and snap to any corner Time                Reverse and speed up or slow down video Volume              Fade in or out the volume for a clip Separate Audio      Create a clip for each audio track Slice               Cut the clip at the play-head position Transform           Enable transform mode
+   Layout              Make a video smaller or larger, and snap to any corner Time                Reverse and speed up or slow down video Volume              Fade in or out the volume for a clip, or adjust the levels Separate Audio      Create a clip for each audio track Slice               Cut the clip at the play-head position Transform           Enable transform mode